HomeAbout MeTestimonialsQuickBooksTaxesResourcesContact MeCycling Interests

 10. Using Professional Advisors

-Okay, as a CPA call me biased here but choosing the right professional advisors is critical in reaching business goals.
-CPA's are widely used by many types of companies because of their financial expertise and knowledge of how businesses can be managed profitably and positioned for growth.
-Equally important an attorney understands the issues concerning the legal structure of your business, contractual arrangements with suppliers and distributors, leases and litigation protection.
+Choosing the right professional advisors is critical in reaching business goals.
+CPA's are widely used because of their broad financial expertise and knowledge of how businesses can be managed profitably and positioned for growth.
+Equally important is your attorney's recommendations in matters concerning the legal structure of your business, contractual arrangements with suppliers and distributors, leases and litigation protection, and so on.

 Whether you are looking for a CPA or an attorney, here are some screening questions to ask: